 THE SPIRITUAL INTERPRETATION OF THE PROPHECY OF DANIEL 11-12

-When one reads the literal interpretation of Daniel 11-12, most of it regards what is know very obscure historical events between the Seleucid and Ptolemaic kingdoms which arose after the fall of Alexander the Great of Greece:
+When one reads the literal interpretation of Daniel 11-12, most of it references obscure historical events between the Seleucid and Ptolemaic kingdoms which arose after the fall of Alexander the Great of Greece:

 The Seleucid (yellow) and Ptolemaic (green) kingdoms